tweag/nickel/doc/manual/merging.md

 ### Not exported

 A field can be marked as not exported, using the `not_exported` annotation.
-Such a field will behave like a regular field during evaluation, but it will be ignored during serialization: this field won't appear in the output of `nickel export` nor in the output of `serialize`.
-This field won't be evaluated upon serialization either.
+Such a field will behave like a regular field during evaluation, but it will be ignored during serialization: such a field won't appear in the output of `nickel export` nor in the output of `std.serialize`.
+It won't be evaluated upon serialization either.

 For example, say we want to add some high-level configuration field to a modular